nikitavoloboev/data/design/fonts.md

 - [Visual Overview of Typography](http://thinkingwithtype.com/letter/)
 - [Thinking With Type](http://thinkingwithtype.com/) - Book on Typography.
 - [The Raster Tragegy and Low Resolution](http://rastertragedy.com/)
+- [FontGoggles](http://fontgoggles.org/) - Font viewer for various font formats.
+It is a desktop application for macOS. ([Code](https://github.com/justvanrossum/fontgoggles))